mattvonrocketstein/airflow-ubuntu-ansible-terraform/README.md

 3.5.
 For simplicity, my deployments do *not* use VPCs or bastion hosts; obviously this is something that you probably always want in real life.

 3.6 This deployment does not ship with docker-in-docker capability, which could be very useful for the local executor to run with containerized workflows.

+3.7 This deployment does not ship with celery flower / airflow scheduler capabilities, and thus does not seem to need Redis infrastructure.
+Given the rest of the pattern that's already in place though, adding this stuff is almost trivial.
+If this interests you see docker-airflow's [example file](https://github.com/puckel/docker-airflow/blob/master/docker-compose-CeleryExecutor.yml) and begin modifying the content of [ansible/airflow.yml](ansible/airflow.yml) to match.

+3.8 The project is missing any command-and-control automation for actually doing things with airflow, but apparently [Airflow's RESTful API is experimental anyway](https://airflow.incubator.apache.org/api.html#experimental-rest-api).